hkh4n/EepTorrent/README.md

 ![Alt text](images/EepTorrentLogo.png)

 ## Disclaimer
 This is a work in progress and is considered **pre-alpha** software, meaning it doesn't even have the core functions yet.
+Use at your own risk and be sure to update frequently.

 ## Trademark and Logo Usage